sandbox-bio/sandbox.bio/src/tutorials/bedtools-intro/steps/Step7.md

 <p></p><p></p>

 <p>
 	Now by default, this isn't incredibly informative as we can't tell which of the three "B" files yielded the intersection with each exon.
-However, if we use the <code>-wa</code> and <code>wb</code> options, we can see from which file number (following the order of the files given on the command line) the intersection came.
+However, if we use the `-wa` and `wb` options, we can see from which file number (following the order of the files given on the command line) the intersection came.
 In this case, the 7th column reflects this file number:
 </p>

 <Execute command={"bedtools intersect -a exons.bed -b cpg.bed gwas.bed hesc.chromHmm.bed -sorted -wa -wb \\ | head -n 10000 \\ | tail -n 10"} />